Providenciales (and more so if you consider the entire Turks and Caicos) has one of the highest church per person ratios in the world.

 Providenciales did not support the thriving sea salt industries that Grand Turk, Salt Cay and South Caicos had, and likewise never had the extensive Loyalist cotton and sisal plantations of North Caicos and Middle Caicos, so consequently the income to the island in past centuries was never great.

-Churches of the time were often a reflection of the present society and economic stability, and until the advent of the modern tourism industry in the 1980s, Providenciales was a very island and simply couldn’t afford to build the larger places of worship that were constructed on the salt producing islands.
+Churches of the time were often a reflection of the present society and economic stability, and until the advent of the modern tourism industry in the 1980s Providenciales was a very quiet island and simply couldn’t afford to build the larger places of worship that were constructed on the salt producing islands.

 Grand Turk is home to many historical churches, some of which were constructed from Bermudian cut limestone and tropical hardwoods.

 The Turks and Caicos has long-been a British territory, so from the 1700s to 1866 the Anglican Church was sponsored to a small degree by the government.

 Unlike the colonial-era churches on Grand Turk, South Caicos, and Salt Cay, nearly all of the Providenciales places of worship are modern.
 Today, the largest churches in the country are found on Providenciales, and include such sites as the Faith Tabernacle Church of God in Downtown and the Paradise Baptist Church in Five Cays.